by Nebula Haze

 This tutorial will show you how to re-hydrate coco coir bricks and mix with perlite to create a rich, cannabis-friendly potting mix.
 I will also share some hints about growing cannabis in coco coir and how to take care of your plants for the best results.

 If you follow these instructions, you will end up with 9-10 gallons of potting mix.
-I used this to fill four 2-gallon pots plus six solo cups, which is a perfect amount of soil for me to grow 4 plants.
+I used this to fill four 2-gallon pots plus six solo cups, which is a good amount of soil for me to grow 4 small plants.
+Alternative options: Three 3-gallon pots or two 5-gallon pots.

 The following tutorial makes about 10 gallons of potting mix.
 Double the recipe for 20 gallons!